LeandervanAarde26/diasync/README.md

 - Data upload refinement
 - Performance updates for loading time decreases.
 - Building an AI specifically for this would be really cool.

+## Deployment
+ Diasync's front end was deployed using Vercel, considering that Next is made and maintained by Vercel.
+This process is made extremely easy through their "one-click import" system, linking your GitHub account to the platform and deployment is done.

 ## User Testing
 User testing took place at the end of the project to ensure that the project was working as expected, if you would like to see a summary of the problem and research that lead to the project and the testing results, you can find the pdf